Tuna Tartare

 8. Tuna Tartare Recipe (Recipe Card)

 • Ready in 5 minutes.
-With no marination time required, this is the appetizer you can whip up immediately.
+With no marination time required, there is a reason why I love to serve this appetizer when guests are over.

 • Healthy and protein-packed.
 Tuna is super low in calories and packed with protein.

-• Cheaper than restaurants.
+• It’s cheaper than restaurants.
 Because tuna tartare is super trendy, it typically has quite a hefty price tag attached to it.
-This homemade version comes at a fraction of the price but with a much more generous serving!
+My homemade version is a fraction of the price but with a much more generous serving!

 tuna tartare on cucumber slices.